 But, why exactly do wedding sponsors get so wrapped up in fairly small weddings?
 Because they get to be involved in making memories.
 Subconsciously, people will tie the feeling of your touching wedding with the brand.
 It’s why celebrities get paid millions to be in a TV commercial.
 Association.
-For example, we all like Taylor Swift.
-If Pepsi puts her in an ad, we will see Taylor and immediately associate our joy for Taylor with our joy for Pepsi.
+For example, millions of people all like Taylor Swift.
+If Pepsi puts her in an ad, they will see Taylor and immediately associate their joy for Taylor with their joy for Pepsi.
 Clever, huh?
 Wedding sponsors know that when we see their product in the future, we’ll associate it with an amazing day of memories.

 In this article we look at how wedding sponsorship works and how exactly to go about getting it!
 It can be amazing to get your wedding costs paid just by including a few sponsors!

 P.S.
 If at any point in this article you get overwhelmed, designate a friend to help.
 Appoint them to be your Best Marketer.
 It will look great on their resume and help you a ton with the following…

 Wedding sponsorship can be split into two categories — single sponsorship and multi-sponsorship.
 The first is where a wedding sponsor will foot the bill for pretty much your entire wedding, everything from catering to decorations.
 It’s harder to attain, although not impossible.
 Couples it may appeal to include those having themed weddings, couples with an interesting story interwoven into their relationship, or weddings based around one particular service or company anyway — like a wedding at a hotel where all the guests have a room there too.